Post written by Doug Hay.I will never forget my first energy gel.

 - Blends — Amino blends, electrolyte blends, antioxidant blends, herbal blends, and vitamin blends are all very common ingredients in energy gels.
 Because each company has its own formula, it’s up to the athlete to decide what works best for his or her needs.

 Are energy gels vegan?
 The simple answer is yes, most energy gels from the biggest brands are vegan.
 The big exceptions are Accel Gel, which uses a milk-based protein, and Honey Stinger, which contains, you guessed it, honey.
 PowerBar, Clif, and Hammer gels are all vegan-friendly.
-[Update to first publication: GU is not strictly vegan — see discussion in comments.]
+[Update 1: GU is not strictly vegan — see discussion in comments.]
+[Update 2: As of April, 2015, GU is now 100% vegan]

 When should I take energy gel?